answersLogoWhite

 Continue Learning about Philosophy

-What is the possessive form of freedom?
+What is the difference between negative and positive freedom?